what we do

 • review their business model(s) and address competition law issues that the in-house legal team and management can rectify

-• create awareness and training around competition law, its risks and consequences, and to increase preparedness to deal with competition investigations or ‘dawn’ raids
+• create awareness and training around competition law, its risks and consequences, and to increase preparedness to deal with competition investigations or ‘dawn’ raids.
+We work closely with them to:

 • We believe that a good legal practitioner not only applies the law as it is, but also imagines the law as it ought to be.
 We use our diverse experience in law, economics, policy making and design to craft policy solutions that are evidence-based, impactful and practical.